 Website.
 The DSPOhio website will be the conduit between interested employee and provider employer.
 The website will also offer more in-depth information on the role and responsibilities of a DSP, testimonials, videos and will allow provider specific information.

 Sustainability.
 DSPOhio is a subscription-based service open to all DD providers.
-Subscribing providers pay an annual fee with an opportunity for advertising.
+The first year of DSPOhio subscriptions is currently free thanks to generous support from multiple County Boards of Developmental Disabilities and the Ohio Developmental Disabilities Council.
+After the first year, each subscribing provider will pay an annual fee with an opportunity for advertising.
 Vendors will also have an opportunity to advertise.
 Revenues from subscriptions and advertising will be reinvested back into multi-media buys (and the cost of operations) thereby ensuring an ongoing year after year effort.
 The more revenue from subscriptions the more power in the media buys.

 Metrics.
 All components of DSPOhio are data-driven and measurable allowing for continual learning and adaptation to become more and more sophisticated and effective.
 Effectiveness can be assessed by looking at how paid media is leveraged to drive people to the website.
 Other metrics include new visitors to the website, time on site, video views, video completion rates, what pages people visit, number of lead generation forms completed, etc. Finally, it will be necessary for subscribing providers to share how many website visitors turn into applicants and how many applicants are hired as DSPs.